Evolutionary Retrofitting: Online Mode Experiments

 \subsubsection{Discussion:}

-This success looks surprising: how can we learn something with 200 examples, whereas the latent space has size $4\cdot64\cdot64$?
-Nevertheless, the next section will confirm these results, switching to an online context, with an even lower budget.
+This success looks surprising: how can we learn something with 200 examples, whereas the latent space has dimension $4\cdot64\cdot64 = 16384$?
+Nevertheless, the results presented in the next Section will confirm these results, switching to an online context, with an even lower budget.